 All you need to know about widgets and areas in YOOtheme Pro – from controlling their appearance and style to using the page builder anywhere on your page.

-Widgets can be managed in the Widgets panel of the WordPress customizer.
-YOOtheme Pro provides several widget positions to create all kinds of complex layouts.
-New widget settings are added to control their appearance, and there is a powerful Builder Widget available.
+Widgets can be managed in the Widgets panel in YOOtheme Pro.
+There are several widget areas that can be used to create all kinds of complex layouts.

-YOOtheme Pro comes with 8 available widget areas where any number of widgets can be published.
-Areas which are empty as well as published widgets with no content output will automatically collapse, and the layout will adapt accordingly.
+YOOtheme Pro comes with the following widget areas where any number of widgets can be published.
+Areas without widgets or with widgets that have no content output will automatically collapse, and the layout will adapt accordingly.

-header areas are perfect for publishing a single line of text, a search, a language switcher, a shopping cart, different menus or social links in the header of your website.
+toolbar-right areas are perfect for publishing a single line of text, a search or a language switcher above the header.
 Multiple widgets are displayed next to each other in a row.

 Widgets published in the

 bottom area are displayed in a horizontal grid.
 By default, the widgets fill up the available space evenly.
 For example, when publishing two widgets, each of them will automatically use 50% of the available space.
 It's possible to create complex widget layouts.
 Just set a different width for each widget using the Width option in the widget's settings.
 The breakpoint from which widgets will stack above each other is set for medium device sizes, like tablets.